 Andrea L. Zopp

-Andrea L. Zopp is an accomplished executive and board member.
+Ms. Zopp is an accomplished executive and board member.
 She has been a transformational CEO at two organizations and has served as General Counsel and Chief Human Resources Officer in large, public companies.
-Her expertise includes business strategy, change management, crisis and risk management, human capital and litigation.
+Her expertise includes business strategy, change management, crisis and risk management, human capital, and litigation.
 Moreover, her background, which includes senior roles leading corporate governance and compliance in the private sector as well as community engagement and advocacy in the public and nonprofit sectors, makes her particularly well suited for board service.
-She also brings substantial experience in a broad range of industries including banking, consumer products, retail, utilities and power.
+She also brings substantial experience in a broad range of industries including banking, consumer products, retail, utilities, and power.

-Ms. Zopp currently serves as a director at Relativity, a global e-discovery and data management software company.
+Ms. Zopp currently serves as a director of Relativity, a global e-discovery and data management software company, and as a director of Empowerment & Inclusion Capital I Corp., a special purpose acquisition company (EPWR-NYSE).
 She previously served as a director and member of the Compensation and Human Resources and Nominating and Governance committees of Andrew Corporation (ANDW-NASDAQ $2B), a global communications cable and equipment manufacturer.
 Ms. Zopp also served on the board of Urban Partnership Bank a privately-held community bank with over $600 million in assets where she chaired the Human Resources Committee and served on the Nominating and Governance Committee.
 Ms. Zopp has also served on several non-profit and public boards.

 Ms. Zopp led the security and crisis management functions at both Sara Lee and Exelon and developed and implemented crisis management plans at both companies.
 This work was informed by her substantial experience as a prosecutor at both the federal and state level.